Mad Men season 2: Plot

-Season two opens on Valentine's Day, 1962, fifteen months after the events of season one.
-The Draper marriage seems to be on sturdier footing, while Peggy has returned to work.
-Joan and Roger have ended their romance.
-Betty has taken up horseback riding as a hobby and rebuffs the constant flirtations of a male fellow rider, Arthur Case.

-Sterling Cooper travels further into the "Pepsi Generation" as signing youth talent becomes a priority at the behest of "Duck" Phillips, Draper's choice as head of accounts from the previous year.
-Duck then convinces the firm to try and sign his old client, American Airlines, after the airline publicly announces a shift in marketing.
-Draper protests, as pitching for the project requires the firm to drop Mohawk Airlines, one of Draper's main clients.
-The American Airlines pitch fails, significantly harming Phillips' reputation at the firm and creating palpable tension with Draper.
+Fifteen months after the events of season one, Don and Betty's marriage seems to be on sturdier footing, while Peggy has returned to work.
+Sterling Cooper travels further into the "Pepsi Generation" as signing youth talent becomes a priority at the behest of Duck Phillips, Don's choice as head of accounts from the previous year.
+Despite Don's objections, Duck convinces the firm to try and sign his old client, American Airlines, after the airline publicly announces a shift in marketing.
+However, The American Airlines pitch fails, significantly harming Duck's reputation at the firm and creating palpable tension with Don.

-Joan, having been outed to her coworkers by Paul as being 31 years old, hurriedly becomes engaged to egotistical and frustrated medical resident Greg Harris.
-Too proud to admit to his own insecurities regarding his career, Greg takes full advantage of being the only man Joan is willing to be submissive to; this culminates in him raping Joan inside Don's office prior to the couple's wedding.
+Joan is outed to her coworkers as being 31 years old, and she hurriedly becomes engaged to egotistical and frustrated medical resident Greg Harris.
+Too proud to admit to his own insecurities regarding his career, Greg takes full advantage of being the only man Joan is willing to be submissive to; this culminates in him raping Joan inside Don's office.
 In spite of this, Joan remains with her fiancé.
+Meanwhile, Roger proposes to Jane Siegel, Don's secretary, and ends his marriage with Mona, causing personal and financial pressures.

-As fellow creative Freddy Rumsen devolves into alcoholism, Don has to step in to handle the obnoxious antics of his talent, comedian Jimmy Barrett, and ends up having an extramarital affair with Barrett's wife, Bobbie.
-Don's relationship with Bobbie is significantly more volatile than his past affairs.
+Don has to step in to handle the obnoxious antics of his talent, comedian Jimmy Barrett, and ends up having an extramarital affair with Barrett's wife, Bobbie.
 After Don discovers that Bobbie and other women around town have been discussing Don's sexual prowess, Don leaves her tied to a hotel bed in her lingerie.
 Later, a resentful Jimmy tells Betty about the affair, eventually causing her to kick Don out of the family home.

-Peggy, meanwhile, strikes up a courteous friendship with her priest, Father Gill.
-Peggy's sister tells Father Gill about Peggy's previous pregnancy during confession, which he subtly reveals to Peggy.
-Flashbacks to January 1961 reveal that Don was Peggy's only visitor at the hospital after her child was born.
-Don had convinced her to get out of the hospital and return to work, telling her, "This never happened.
-It will shock you how much it never happened."

-After a short affair, Roger proposes to Jane Siegel, Draper's secretary, and ends his marriage with Mona, causing personal and (with a looming divorce) financial pressures in the partnership.
+During his exile from home, Don takes a business trip to California and disappears, his whereabouts unknown to his wife, children and business associates.
+Don ends up meeting with Anna Draper, the wife of the original Don Draper, whom he has set up in a bungalow in San Pedro.
+Anna comforts Don about his current marital troubles and identity crisis.